The Warriors Application and Selection Process

 Please be aware that expeditions are subject to change at the discretion of the expedition leaders.
 Expedition itineraries are dependent upon environmental factors as well as the fitness of the team.
 If participants do not physically prepare for the expedition selected for, taking the team into the backcountry can become a danger to the entire team.
 To maintain team safety, No Barriers Warriors Expedition Leaders can change the itinerary at any time.

 Once participants complete an expedition, they are encouraged to complete a survey.
 Providing feedback to the program helps to make positive changes for future participants.
-Participants also work with the No Barriers Warriors Meaningful Engagement Coordinator, to know a little more about Dani visit here.
+Participants also work with the No Barriers Warriors Meaningful Engagement Coordinator.
 The Warriors Meaningful Engagement Coordinator, with the support of Alumni Coaches, works with all participants who have completed an expedition to refine their pledge; create and execute a plan of action; work with the veteran to ensure completion of their pledge; and ensure they remain an active member of the No Barriers Community.